 Emma Starling/Kent: Our Safeguarding and Child Protection policy, along with other key policies, is available to parents through our website portal.
 If they need more information, parents can ask members of the senior leadership team, including our safeguarding leads, or any member of staff.

-Bridget Justen/AAM: As with teachers, if parents notice any changes in their child’s demeanor or behavior, it is important to contact their child’s teacher.
+Bridget Justen/AAM: As with teachers, if parents notice any changes in their child’s demeanour or behaviour, it is important to contact their child’s teacher.

 As part of the Student-Parent Handbook, a summary of the Child Protection Policy, roles and responsibilities and contact emails and numbers are available to parents.
 Via newsletters and Principal- Heads-Parent coffee mornings, several safeguarding issues like e-safety and cyber bullying are addressed.